leexm9/ReadingNotes/netty解读/第7章 Netty 线程模型的运行.md

           localAddress instanceof InetSocketAddress &&
           !((InetSocketAddress) localAddress).getAddress().isAnyLocalAddress() &&
           !PlatformDependent.isWindows() && !PlatformDependent.maybeSuperUser()) {
-        // Warn a user about the fact that a non-root user can't receive a
-        // broadcast packet on *nix if the socket is bound on non-wildcard address. logger.warn(
+        logger.warn(
           "A non-root user can't receive a broadcast packet if the socket " + "is not bound to a wildcard address; binding to a non-wildcard " +